 – Mazal Landes

-Dan is a psychologist and family and couple therapist specializing in NVR-oriented systemic interventions, with particular emphasis on AED (Adult Entitled Dependence), resistance to family violence, and crisis intervention.
+Dan is a family therapist specializing in NVR-oriented systemic interventions, with particular emphasis on AED (Adult Entitled Dependence), resistance to family violence, and crisis intervention.
 Dan manages the Center for Non-Violent Resistance Psychology, a private counseling center for parents of adults suffering from AED and behavior and anxiety problems, which he co-founded with Professor Haim Omer.
 Dan has developed and published, together with Professor Omer and the center team, a NVR-based intervention model for AED.
 He is also founder of an international forum of NVR practitioners and a team member of the School of Non-Violent Resistance.
 In the past, Dan has held various journalistic positions, as well as senior business development, marketing and entrepreneurship positions in Israel’s High Tech industry.
 Dan holds an M.A. degree in Social Psychology from the Tel Aviv University and is a graduate of Shinui (the Israeli Institute for Systemic Studies, Family and Personal Change), and is certified by the Israeli Association for Couple and Family Therapy.